TS552 - Measuring equipment Vevor - Free user manual and instructions

 INTRODUCTION

-This cable locator is a portable instrument designed to detect or trace condu It consists of a transmitter and a receiver.
-The signal generated by the trans is a modulated current which generates an electromagnetic field around the conductor connected.
+This cable locator is a portable instrument designed to detect or trace conduits.
+It consists of a transmitter and a receiver.
+The signal generated by the transmitter is a modulated current which generates an electromagnetic field around the conductor connected.
 This electromagnetic field induces a voltage within the receiving coil of the receiver.
 Then the induced voltage is amplified, decoded, converted by the receiver, and finally indicated on the receiver screen.

 Features:

-- The screen of the receiver indicates the reception level and the transmission code.
+- The screen of the receiver indicates the reception level and the transmission code. ● Mains voltage detection by using the receiver. ● Automatic and manual sensitivity adjustment of the receiver. ● Acoustic signal indication of the receiver may be turned off.

-● Automatic power-off. - Backlight.
+- Backlight.

 Supply list: